 - The lawyer is motivated to seek the best possible settlement.

-Should I Work with a Lawyer for My Injury Case?
+Should I Work With a Personal Injury Lawyer?

 The law does not require you to hire a lawyer for an accident case.
 However, you may find a lawyer’s help beneficial for several reasons:

 - Even simple cases can be complicated.
-Even when liability in an accident case is clear, the liable party’s insurer may dispute the basic facts of your case.
+Even when liability in an accident case is clear, the liable party’s insurer may dispute the basic facts of your personal injury claim.
 For instance, they may claim that your injuries were not as serious as you say.
 When this happens, a lawyer will be able to counter unfair claims.

 - Meeting important deadlines can be crucial.
 Many states, including Georgia, have statutes of limitations restricting the time you have to file a lawsuit.
 Even though your case may not go to trial, if you miss this deadline, the insurance company could use this as a reason to deny your claim.

-- A lawyer knows how to seek the best settlement.
-An injury lawyer’s main job is to go after the best possible compensation for accident victims, and they have experience doing it.
+- A lawyer knows how to seek fair compensation.
+A personal injury lawyer’s main job is to go after the best possible compensation for accident victims, and they have experience doing it.
 They’ve had the negotiations, gathered evidence, and written demand letters to seek the settlements claimants deserve.
 They know how to use that experience for you.

-- If you have serious injuries, you may need the best recovery.
-Especially when you have major injuries and serious medical costs, a lawyer’s help can be especially invaluable.
+- If you have serious injuries, you will want nothing less than a fair settlement.
+Medical bills can mount when you suffer serious injuries.
+This is when a personal injury attorney’s help can be especially invaluable.
 An insurance company could make you a low initial offer, but a lawyer can work to show just how costly your injuries truly are.
-If they seek the settlement you deserve, you won’t have to pay for your medical care costs out of pocket later on.
+If they seek the settlement you deserve, you won’t have to pay for additional costs for medical care later on.
+If the insurer refuses fair compensation, your lawyer can file a personal injury lawsuit and seek a verdict.

 Learn More About How Much Lawyers Charge During a Free Case Review